 Self expression through art and sport.

 Life coaching: Performance anxiety and concerns (for example playing competitive sports; as an artist; public speaking).

-Another area of particular in interest involves how to manage IBS (irritable bowel syndrome) and Tinutus through the practice of Zhuan Zhuang and self-massage.
+Another area of particular interest involves how to manage IBS (irritable bowel syndrome) and Tinnitus through the practice of Zhuan Zhuang and self-massage.

 I am also interested in the notion of Mindfulness and in particular Zhuan Zhuang.
-The practice of Zhuan Zhuang involves meditation plus exercise which I have found very useful for: aiding digestion; developing self-awareness, relaxation, and for managing stress.
+The practice of Zhuan Zhuang involves meditation plus exercise.
+I have found this very useful for: improving balance, keeping fit, aiding digestion; developing self-awareness, relaxation, managing stress.